 United v Leicester: Your essential guide

-United's first home game in September pits them against Leicester City, who they welcome to Old Trafford on Saturday 14 September (kick-off 15:00 BST).
+Manchester United's first home game in September pits us against Leicester City, who will visit Old Trafford on Saturday afternoon (kick-off 15:00 BST).

 HOW CAN I FOLLOW THE GAME?

-MUTV subscribers will be able to watch live dedicated build-up to the game in the Match Day show, followed by live radio commentary.
+MUTV subscribers will be able to watch live dedicated build-up to the game from 13:30 BST, followed by live radio commentary.
 You can also follow our coverage on ManUtd.com and the Official App, where you can track live data and player statistics in the Match Centre.

 WHICH TV CHANNEL IS IT ON IN THE UK?

-This game will not be broadcast live on television in the UK.
+This game will not be broadcast live on television in the UK due to the traditional Saturday 3pm blackout.
 As always, you can relive the match in full on MUTV from the following day.

 WHAT'S OUR RECORD AGAINST LEICESTER LIKE?